corentinbeaulieu/benchy-zig/README.md

 It outputs the results to the standard output for the moment.
 It also generates a csv file in `./benchy-output/`.
 The file is timestamped by default.
+By default, a simple gnuplot script is generated to plot the csv.

 ## Ideas